By Kelly, PANDA Champion

-I made the decision to mix feed my son and was constantly told to consider the medication that had previously worsened my postnatal depression.
+So I made the decision to mix feed my son and was constantly told to consider the medication that had previously worsened my postnatal depression.
 I felt like a failure – again my supply was low.

 Sleep was also harder and I struggled with sleep deprivation.
 And it felt like our family was split down the middle because I had the baby most of the time and my husband had my daughter.

 That’s when my postnatal anxiety and depression eventually worsened!

 I was struggling again – missing my daughter and putting pressure on myself and my husband.
 Luckily my son was a very chilled-out baby and I felt like I was blessed with two kids, but I was also unhappy and not coping.

 During my worst moments I was angry, impatient and intolerant.
 I struggled to socialise with friends.
 It was all just too much and during my worst moments, I had suicidal ideation.

 I needed a release for my high levels of anxiety

-In a moment of desperation I sought some advice from a nutritionist; this changed my life, as I began to give my body nutrients that it lacked and this dramatically helped in my recovery.
+In a moment of desperation I sought some advice from a nutritionist.
+This changed my life.
+As I began to give my body nutrients that it lacked and this dramatically helped in my recovery.

-// I started to find myself again
+Starting to find myself again

-I took up the opportunity to volunteer with PANDA and I reached out to friends and family on Facebook.
-I felt it was time to put my story out there and accept myself and own my postnatal anxiety and depression.
+I took up the opportunity to volunteer with PANDA and I reached out to friends and family on Facebook, I felt it was time to put my story out there and accept myself and own my postnatal anxiety and depression.

 These #selfcare strategies and returning to work helped me to heal and to overcome my perinatal depression and anxiety.
 I started to find myself again.
 It was a long process with a lot of setbacks but we got there.

 You are not alone

-Due to the severity and complexity of postnatal anxiety and depression he was also dramatically affected, but he stood strong and supported me and helped me get back on my feet.
+Due to the severity and complexity of postnatal anxiety and depression he was also dramatically affected.
+But he stood strong and supported me.
+And he helped me get back on my feet.
 I am extremely lucky to have him.

-I have made the decision to use my experiences to help others and I am incredibly grateful to PANDA for providing me with the opportunity to break down stigma and help others through sharing my story.
+I have made the decision to use my experiences to help others.
+And I am incredibly grateful to PANDA for providing me with the opportunity to break down stigma and help others through sharing my story.

 There is light at the end of the tunnel.
 Recovery isn’t easy but it’s definitely worth it and so are you.